-Didier Eribon harshly critizises recent French police violence and insists on the unsurpassable plurality of movements like the gilets jaunes in France, or more recently, the massive strikes and protests against the demolition of the public sector, as well as the demonstrations against racism etc. And he believes that it necessary to understand our times as a new 1968 – with the need to build new framework of multiple forms of resistance.
+Didier Eribon harshly criticizes recent French police violence against street demonstrations and insists on the unsurpassable plurality of movements like the gilets jaunes in France, or the recurring massive strikes and protests against the demolition of the public sector, as well as the demonstrations against racism etc. And he believes that it is necessary to revive and rethink the “spirit of may 68” as an intellectual and political framework to understand and support the multiple and heterogeneous forms of resistance.

 Didier Eribon is a French sociologist and philosopher.
 He was professor of sociology in Amiens and visiting professor at the University of California, Berkeley, at the Institute for Advanced Study in Princeton, at the universities of Harvard and Yale, at New York University (NYU) and at Columbia University.
 His socio-autobiography Returning to Reims (2009) in which he reveals the break-up of French society attracted international attention.
 His work Insult and the Making of the Gay Self (1999) has become a classic and a founding document of Queer Studies.
 Among his most recent publications are La société comme verdict(2013) and Principes d’une pensée critique (2016).